crispab/codekvast/DEVELOPMENT-GUIDE.md

 ### git-crypt

-The provisioning/ directory is encrypted with git-crypt and a symmetric key.
+The `provisioning/` directory is encrypted with `git-crypt` and GPG public keys.

-Place the key file `.codekvast-git-crypt-key` in $HOME and do `git-crypt unlock $HOME/.codekvast-git-crypt-key` to unlock.
+You must be added as trusted developer by `git-crypt add-gpg-user` to access the provisioning directory.

 ### JDK and Node.js